wavey-ai/mel-spec/README.md

 ![image](./doc/not.png)
 `[_BEG_] NOT![_TT_25]`

-Mel spectrograms can be used as the primary API for inference: encode once, retrieve for interence.
+Mel spectrograms can be used as a primary API for whisper: encode once, retrieve for inference.

 There is zero information loss with respect to the model's view on the original audio data - but 10x data saving, before compression.